Bakikhan/DEPT/README.md

 json
 ```

 Core data science dependencies include pandas for data manipulation, numpy for numerical computing, scikit-learn for machine learning algorithms, matplotlib and seaborn for data visualization.
-The AI components leverage transformers library for LLM integration, PyTorch for deep learning frameworks with CUDA 12.4 support, and huggingface-hub for model management.
+The AI components leverage transformers library for local LLM integration with Hugging Face Llama 3.1-8B model, PyTorch for deep learning frameworks with CUDA 12.4 support, and huggingface-hub for model management without requiring external API access.

 ## Project Structure and Code Organization